jcu-eresearch/TerriaMap/README.md

 ### Positioning the map's viewing camera

 You can start the map with the camera at whatever you like.
-Here's an example JSON config, with commentary.

-`homeCamera` and `initialCamera` are specified identically.
-`initialCamera` is what you get when the map first displays.
+Maps have two camera positions, `homeCamera` and `initialCamera`, which are specified identically.
+The `initialCamera` is what you get when the map first displays.
 The `homeCamera` is what you get when you click the "reload"-looking button between the zoom in and zoom out buttons.

-**Option 1: specify bounds**
+#### Option 1: specify bounds

 The `homeCamera` example here specifies `north`, `east `,`south`, and `west`, in lat/lng decimal degrees.
 The camera will be positioned in the centre point of those bounds, looking toward the Earth's centre, zoomed back enough to see to the edges of the bounds.

-**Option 2: specify position in super-fixed coordinates**
+#### Option 2: specify position in super-fixed coordinates

 This overrides Option 1.